andrea-sk/lizard-checker/README.md

 apply to every file containing the _eviction_ keyword (`us-dcm-user-stream-eviction-2021-03-16.avro` and `gb-dcm-user-stream-eviction-2021-03-16.avro` in my case).

-It is possible to use the `common_checks` block declare tests that will be applied to **all** feeds in the target folder.
+It is possible to use the `common_checks` block to declare tests that will be applied to **all** feeds in the target folder.

 ```json
 {